thruthesky/easy_packages/easy_engine/README.md

 # Easy Extensions

-This package is the counter part of the [easy-engine](https://github.com/thruthesky/easy-engine) of the firebase cloud functions project
+The `easy_engine` package is the counter part of the [easy-engine](https://github.com/thruthesky/easy-engine) built as the firebase cloud functions to support various essential features that cannot be done from font-end applications like enabling and disabling user account, sending push notifications, and more.

+# Why the cloud functions?

+- Refer [Why cloud functions?](https://github.com/thruthesky/easy-engine?tab=readme-ov-file#why-cloud-functions) at the `easy-engine` cloud function project.